Disclosure of information

 The clause prevents the Supplier from disclosing Confidential Information in relation to the Contract to any third party unless it obtains prior written approval from the Customer.
 The clause includes a number of exceptions, for example where the Supplier is required by law or by a stock exchange to disclose the Confidential Information to a third party.

-Before a Supplier’s information will be treated confidential by the Customer, it must meet all four (4) criteria of the Confidentiality Test published on the Department of Finance website.
-This clause includes provisions dealing with the Customer’s disclosure of Supplier Confidential Information and list a number of exceptions.
+Before a Supplier’s information will be treated as confidential by the Customer, it must meet all four (4) criteria of the Confidentiality Test published on the Department of Finance website.
+This clause includes provisions dealing with the Customer’s disclosure of Supplier Confidential Information and lists a number of exceptions which allow the Customer to disclose Supplier Confidential Information.

 If there is a separate clause dealing with the Protective Security Policy Framework in a Contract, this clause may need to be tailored (for more, see the Guidance below).